-How to make today’s mullet seem like you didn’t just gave up on life?
+How to make today’s mullet seem like you didn’t just give up on life?
 Update it with a baby bang.
-A choppy micro fringe, together with wispy side layers, are best worn with a shorter length, textured as much as you can take it.
+A choppy micro fringe, together with wispy side layers, is best worn with a shorter length, textured as much as you can take it.

 Flip the script on pretty mermaid color by going back to its standout core ethics.
 There’s no way you won’t get noticed with this look, so make it worth everyone’s while and amp up the texture at the root while you’re at it.

 This indisputable early ’80s throwback gets an A for detail: Everything from the buzzed cowlick area to the two-toned wisps is spot-on Hair Rocker uniform.